dPaskhin/exdenv/README.md

 // Now, the .env files will be read using the specified 'latin1' encoding.
 ```

+## Errors

+Errors may occur in the following scenarios:

+1. No environment exists in `process.env`.
+2. Both core `.env` and defaults `.env` files are missing or cannot be found.
+3. Validation errors occur while parsing `.env` files.

+All these errors will output a `console.error` and won't cause your code to break immediately.
+However, your code could fail later if it relies on `.env` variables in `process.env`.

 ## Future updates

 .env.schema - This feature will be implemented once the `fromJSON` feature is available